Find Out More About Iyengar Yoga

 Certified Iyengar Yoga Teachers

 The training of Iyengar Yoga Teachers is comprehensive, and we undergo continuous monitoring and professional development.
-Many Yoga Schools that train teachers have a 100% pass rate: not so with Iyengar Yoga.
+Many Yoga Schools that train teachers have a 100% pass rate, unlike Iyengar Yoga.

 Yogacharya B.K.S.
 Iyengar (Guruji) was taught Yoga by the father of modern Hatha Yoga, Krishnamacharya.
 He developed it to be the world’s most practised form.
 In turn, his students that have become certified teachers have this ‘sacred thread’ to connect them with Yoga’s most ancient lineage.
 B.K.S.
 Iyengar‘s book from 1967 ‘Light on Yoga’ was the first of its kind to be published and widely read in the West.
-It was promoted by his student and good friend, the violinist Yehudi Menuhin.
+His student and good friend, the violinist Yehudi Menuhin, promoted it.

 B.K.S.
-Iyengar found the meaning of the Yoga sutras by his practical search and regular Yoga practice, right up to his death at the age of 95 (he passed away in August 2014).
+Iyengar found the meaning of the Yoga sutras through his practical search and regular Yoga practice until his death at 95 (he passed away in August 2014).
 Thus, he has helped all experience the wisdom of the Yoga sutras and the many benefits of Hatha Yoga (‘the yoga of effort’).
-His teaching Style has been named ‘Iyengar Yoga’ and is now being followed by certified teachers worldwide.
+His teaching Style has been named ‘Iyengar Yoga’ and is now followed by certified teachers worldwide.